maximkiesel1/Open_Source_Package_PyPi/README.md

 It returns a dictionary with the unique values of a column as keys and the nan rates of the corresponding `na_column`.

-## Plot the barchart of the NaN rate for all columns of the dataset
+## Plot The Barchart Of The NaN Rate Of One Column Depending On Another

-To plot the barchart of the NaN rate for all columns of the dataset, use the method `barchart_infl_nan_columns`.
+To plot the barchart of the NaN rate of one column depending on another, use the method `barchart_infl_nan_columns`.
 Make sure to call the `infl_nan_columns` method first.

 ```
 nc_vis.barchart_infl_nan_columns(fig_lenght, fig_wide)